BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 generate object files (`.o`) and produce an elf executable from them using the linker.
 Our linker script ensures that everything goes at the right place in memory, then our processor can execute the code, first the content of `start.S`, implanted at address 0, that calls in turn the `main` function.
-Up to now our programs were completely implanted in assembly.
-The nice thing with the ABI (Application Binary Interface), that we have seen at steps 13 and 14, is that it makes it possible to combine object files (`.o`) produces by different tools, as soon as they respect the ABI, which is the case (of course) of the C compiler.
+Up to now our programs were completely written in assembly.
+The nice thing with the ABI (Application Binary Interface), that we have seen at steps 13 and 14, is that it makes it possible to combine object files (`.o`) produced by different tools, as soon as they respect the ABI, which is the case (of course) of the C compiler.

 The example [FIRMWARE/sieve.c](FIRMWARE/sieve.c), taken from the examples in picorv is a good